code4romania/scoala-profesorilor/README.md

             - Windows: winpty docker-compose exec workspace bash
         - RUN: php artisan october:up
             - This will run all new system migrations and plugin migrations

+## IMPORTANT

+1. Do not remove the following code line from the "modules/backend/routes.php" file: $this->app['url']->forceScheme("https");
+  - It is there to force all backend traffic over HTTPS when the application is running behind a proxy server/load balancer.
+  - Until a more permanent fix is found this line must be readded inside the "modules/backend/routes.php" file, after the "Event::fire('backend.beforeRoute');" line each time the CMS is upgraded as the file will be replaced.
+2. After first installation, the default ad in generated user must be DELETED from DB.

 ## Development daily docker commands: